samsja/web2dataset/README.md

-web2dataset is a modulable library built to easily create image dataset from google image and other.
+Web2dataset is a modulable library built to easily create image dataset from google image and other.
 You can find the docs [here](https://samsja.github.io/web2dataset/)

+Web2datast it's:

+* Easily create dataset from the web to train your own models for you own task
+* Clean them with the SOTA etich techniques
+* Modulable library that will allow sharing of cleaner and searcher
+* working in pair with Hugging face datasets, fasti ai, pytorch dataset and others

+The core value of Web2dataset are:
+ * Ethic
+ * Community based
+ * fast and scalable

 ## Install